RobertJacobsonCDC/actor_model_demo/Readme.md

 A "real" implementation would use a library like [actix](https://actix.rs/docs/actix/actor).
 In this example we just have a simple synchronous single threaded version to illustrate.

 We use a star topology in which all communication is routed through a central manager called a `Router`, as it routes the messages.
-Other topologies are possible.
+Other topologies are possible–indeed, probably preferred.
 For example, actors could communicate directly with each other, signalling the timeline actor when the next timeline event should fire.
 This is probably the better solution but is more complicated.

+The main advantage of this model is two important forms of decoupling:

+1. Decoupling of computation (in response to events or messages) from complex orchestration of behaviors and events.
+Computation occurs based on local conditions alone involving local data alone.
+2. Decoupling of "messages" from the senders and receivers of those messages.
+The senders and receivers do not need to know anything about each other, even whether each other exist at all.

+Actors don't need to know anything about the sender or receiver of a message, nor do they require complex orchestration with other actors

-## Data Model
+## Entity Component System (ECS) Data Model

-An "entity", like a person, has various "components", or pieces of data associated to them.
-So a person might have:

- - age
- - weight
- - immune competence
- - immune resilience
- - infection status
- - comorbidities
- - sex
- - immediate contacts / cohabitants
+ECS is in some sense the opposite of how data works in the actor model: data is globally available.
+Three "things" exist in this model (stolen from Wikipedia):

+ - **Entity:** An entity represents a general-purpose object.
+In a game engine context, for example, every coarse game object is represented as an entity.
+Usually, it only consists of a unique id.
+Implementations typically use a plain integer for this.

+ - **Component:** A component characterizes an entity as possessing a particular aspect, and holds the data needed to model that aspect.
+For example, every game object that can take damage might have a Health component associated with its entity.
+Implementations typically use structs, classes, or associative arrays.

+ - **System:** A system is a process which acts on all entities with the desired components.
+For example, a physics system may query for entities having mass, velocity and position components, and iterate over the results doing physics calculations on the set of components for each entity.

 Different parts of the model may need to query this data and act on the results.
 We want to do this in a typesafe yet ergonomic way.